-MetroLab Network, supported by NSF award 1931690, will lead a range of activities critical to the success of CIVIC, including outreach, capacity building, grantee support, and joint-funder engagement.
+MetroLab Network, supported by NSF award 2223449, will lead a range of activities critical to the success of CIVIC, including outreach, capacity building, recipient support, and joint-funder engagement.
 MetroLab Network will foster "communities-of-practice" through in-person and virtual activities aimed at enhancing the teams' capacity-building, networking, impact, and ability to ultimately create methods and solutions transferable to other communities.

-CIVIC awardees must participate in cohort activities led by MetroLab Network and the NSF CIVIC program team, with a combination of in-person or virtual events.
+CIVIC recipients must participate in cohort activities led by MetroLab Network and the NSF CIVIC program team, with a combination of in-person or virtual events.
 Projects must send a minimum of two team members to participate in these activities, including the PI and preferably another member of the project representing a sector different from the PI.
 For example, if the PI applies via a non-profit, they may send a second team member from academia; local, state, or tribal government; service provider; or another sector represented on the team.
 An alternate representative may attend these events, if approved by NSF.

-Awardees must participate in the following activities, which will be held either in-person or virtual.
-Stage 1 grantees must participate in a one- or two-day kickoff workshop and a two-day event near the end of the six months, including a showcase of progress to date on the first day.
-Stage 2 grantees must participate in a two-day kick-off event, a two-day mid-year workshop, and a one-day showcase at the end of the projects.
-Each Stage 2 awardee will also be required to participate in a bimonthly discussion with NSF and possibly partnering agencies, to share project and partnership updates including progress towards sustaining and scaling promising project outcomes.
-In addition, Stage 2 awardees may be required to participate in the Smart & Connected Communities Principal Investigators annual meeting while their CIVIC awards are active.
-Details of these activities, including these focused on capacity-building and networking.
+Recipients must participate in the following activities, which will be held either in-person or virtual.
+Stage 1 recipients must participate in a one- or two-day kickoff workshop and a two-day event near the end of the six months, including a showcase of progress to date on the first day.
+Stage 2 recipients must participate in a two-day kick-off event, a two-day mid-year workshop, and a one-day showcase at the end of the projects.
+Each Stage 2 recipient will also be required to participate in a bimonthly discussion with NSF and possibly partnering agencies, to share project and partnership updates including progress towards sustaining and scaling promising project outcomes.
+Details of these activities, including whether they will be held in-person or virtual will be provided to the recipients.
+Additional virtual activities will be provided to the recipients, including those focused on capacity-building and networking.

-At the showcases at the end of Stage 1 and Stage 2, awardees will present demonstrations and/or summarize progress made during their awards.
+At the showcases at the end of Stage 1 and Stage 2, recipients will present demonstrations and/or summarize progress made during their awards.
 In addition, each team will prepare content that includes a one-page graphic summary of their project and a video of up to five minutes describing the project.
 Award recipients agree that the resulting presentation material may be posted online for public access and/or shared by NSF with interested parties.
 NSF anticipates the documents may be posted on a MetroLab Network or other appropriate website.